Nazelinn/Installation-Cassandra/README.md

 # Installation-Cassandra
 .
-Cassandra Installation .
-Cassandra.yaml ve cassandra-rackdc.properties.yaml dosylarının düzelenmesi .
-Cassandra Best practice için editlemelerin yapılması .
-Cassandra Cluster Yapısının kurulması .
-PMM Monitoring ayarlarının yapılması .
-Kurulum tamamlandığında slack kanalına alert atılması
+Cassandra Installation
+.
+Editing cassandra.yaml and cassandra-rackdc.properties.yaml
+.
+Making edits for Cassandra Best practice
+.
+Establishing the Cassandra Cluster Structure
+.
+Making PMM Monitoring settings
+.
+Sending an alert to the slack channel when the installation is complete